Being homeless, or being at risk of homelessness, is one of the most difficult problems any Veteran can face.

 The dental needs of homeless Veterans are well-documented.
 In surveys listing and ranking the 10 highest unmet needs for homeless Veterans, dental care is consistently ranked by homeless Veterans as one of their top three unmet needs, along with long-term permanent housing and child care.

-Homeless Veterans Dental Program—Dental problems such as pain and missing teeth can be tremendous barriers to looking for and finding work.
+Dental problems such as pain and missing teeth can be tremendous barriers to looking for and finding work.
 VA's Homeless Veterans Dental Program provides dental treatment for eligible Veterans in a number of programs, including domiciliary residential rehabilitation treatment and compensated work therapy/transitional residence programs.

-Dental care improves several outcomes—A December 2013 article included the results of a study on the impact of dental care on homeless Veterans who had been discharged from a VA transitional housing intervention program.
-The research team for the study included researchers with VA's national Office of Dentistry, NCHAV and the Fayetteville, Ark., and Bedford, Massachusetts, VA medical centers.
+Dental care improves several outcomes—A December 2013 study looked at the impact of dental care on homeless Veterans who had been discharged from a VA transitional housing intervention program.
+The research team for the study included researchers with VA's national Office of Dentistry; NCHAV; and the Fayetteville, Arkansas, and Bedford, Massachusetts, VA medical centers.

 The study cohort included 9,870 Veterans, of whom 4,482 received dental care during the program.
 Veterans who received dental care were 30 percent more likely to complete the intervention program; 14 percent more likely to be employed or financially stable; and 15 percent more likely to have found residential housing.